harisont/harisont.github.io/_posts/2024-01-23-weird-animated-movies.md

 I'm not looking for major children's cartoon productions.
 Rather, I am interested in the kind of animation I was first exposed to back in (probably) 2012 at [Rabbitfest](https://filmfreeway.com/Rabbitfest), in Perugia.
-I am forever grateful that my hometown had such a unique festival, entirely dedicated to independent animation and, for once[^1], mostly targeting adults.
+I am forever grateful that my hometown used to (_sigh!_) have such a unique festival, entirely dedicated to independent animation and, for once[^1], mostly targeting adults.
 It introduced me to what for me was a completely new genre, and I enjoyed it to the point that it inspired me to organize a _cineforum_[^2] at my high school.

 Before the beginning of this year's edition of the festival, I want to share some of the memorable independent animated feature films[^3] I have watched until now.